Developmental Psychology is a fascinating field of study that investigates the

 -

-social isolation, provided valuable insights into the theories of
+isolation, provided valuable insights into the theories of developmental

-phases of language development.
-Her situation highlighted the
+development.
+Her situation highlighted the importance of developmental

-importance of developmental psychology in emphasizing early social
+psychology in emphasizing early social interactions for cognitive

 -

-immediate reward (a marshmallow) and a bigger one to be received
+reward (a marshmallow) and a bigger one to be received later.
+The research

 Applications of Developmental Psychology